miucciaknows/Simple-Python-App/README.md

 The purpose is to use this application as an example of teaching how to create custom extensions on IBM's **Watsonx Assistant**.

-## Article available with instructions for use on medium through the link
+## Article available with instructions for use this Application with Watsonx Assistant

 [https://medium.com/@nathalia.trazzi/getting-started-with-watsonx-assistant-iv-3c7aadb9e598](https://medium.com/@nathalia.trazzi/getting-started-with-watsonx-assistant-ii-b434486470bd)